lanwuwei/Twitter-URL-Corpus/README.md

 # News
-Currently this repository contains 3-month data, and 1-year data can be available soon!
+Currently this repository contains 3-month data, and our 1-year URL data is available now: 2,869,657 candidate pairs.

 # Paraphrase-dataset
 This repository contains code and data used in the following paper: